 Are shop workers unskilled?
 Are refuse collectors?
 Are local government workers?
 Are NHS staff?
 Are care workers?
 Of course, they are not.

 Regardless of the negative comments surrounding the details of the new Immigration Bill, the fact is that employers who have relied on EU/EEA nationals to obtain the talent they need to fill workforce gaps will, from 1 January 2021, most likely have to have a Sponsor Licence to hire a person who does not have Indefinite Leave to Remain or British Citizenship.

 This presents many challenges to employers who have never had to think about dealing with the Home Office before.
 Not only is a Sponsor Licence expensive to obtain, but the compliance requirements in relation to record-keeping and reporting are also extensive.
 Furthermore, the Home Office can descend on a workplace unannounced to ensure the business is complying with its Sponsor Licence duties and responsibilities.
 If it discovers gaps in compliance, it can suspend or even revoke the organisation's licence, resulting in the business being unable to recruit further overseas workers and the ones they have needed to return home.

-Related Article: Read more on the controversial immigration bill to end freedom of movement
+Related Article: 'Controversial immigration bill to end freedom of movement'

 The current skills threshold for employing a non-EU/EEA migrant is the Regulated Qualification Framework (RFQ) level 6; essentially graduate-level jobs.
 From 1 January 2021, the skills threshold will be lowed to RFQ level 3, equivalent to an A level.
 This dramatically widens the pool of migrants an employer can sponsor.